Nachosa/blocki-forum-system/README.md

 * Once a visitor is authenticated, they gain access to the main search feature, which enables them to search for other users based on specific keywords present in their profile title.

 ### Create Post
-* Logged-in users have the ability to create posts within the forum system and enhance their visibility by adding relevant tags.
+* Logged-in users have the ability to create posts within the forum system.

 ### Edit Post
 * Furthermore, logged-in users who are the creators of a post possess the capability to make edits to the post, including modifying the title, content, and adding or modifying tags associated with the post.